World Anti-Doping Code

 International Standard for Laboratories

 The purpose of the International Standard for Laboratories (ISL) is to ensure production of valid test results and evidentiary data and to achieve uniform and harmonized results and reporting from all accredited laboratories.
-Anti-doping and other sport organizations which are signatories to the Code agree to have all samples analyzed at WADA accredited labs.
+Anti-doping and other sport organizations that are signatories to the Code agree to have all samples analyzed at WADA accredited labs.

-The purpose of the International Standard for the Protection of Privacy and Personal Information (ISPPPI) is to ensure that all relevant parties involved in anti-doping in sport adhere to a set of minimum privacy protections when collecting and using athlete personal information, such as information relating to whereabouts, doping controls, and Therapeutic Use Exemptions.
+The purpose of the International Standard for the Protection of Privacy and Personal Information (ISPPPI) is to ensure that all relevant parties involved in anti-doping in sport adhere to a set of minimum privacy protections when collecting and using athlete personal information, such as information relating to Whereabouts, doping controls, and Therapeutic Use Exemptions.

 Code acceptance means that a sport organization agrees to the principles of the Code and agrees to implement and comply with the Code.